-Communication behavior is the activity of farmers in finding information (Asra, 2015).
-In the process of communication, attempts to include individual factors as recipients by seeing them as passive recipients of agricultural information designed from outside, are often unsuccessful because of the lack of understanding that as human beings, women and men have different needs and interests despite working in the same field (Zainal et al, 2019).
+Communication behavior is the activity of farmers in finding information.
+In the process of communication, attempts to include individual factors as recipients by seeing them as passive recipients of agricultural information designed from outside, are often unsuccessful because of the lack of understanding that as human beings, women and men have different needs and interests despite working in the same field Zainal et al. (2019:2991).
 Communication activities of the recipient to gain access to information also need attention.

-This is following the opinion of Health and Bryant that communication activities are looking to be able to access the information consists of a variety of ways: (a) Conduct communication received information that individuals are not specifically trying to receive an update, but will process information often reaches it. (b) Communication seeking behavior is individuals deliberately seeking information and trying to understand it. (c) The sending communication behavior is the individual intentionally sending information to others. (d) Practicing communication behavior ie individuals who have obtained information then have desire to practice the content of message received in daily lives (Health & Bryant, 2000).
+This is in accordance with the opinion of Health and Bryant that communication activities are looking to be able to access the information consists of a variety of ways: (a) Conduct communication received information that individuals are not specifically trying to receive an update, but will process the information often reaches it. (b) Communication seeking behavior, ie individuals deliberately seeking information and trying to understand it. (c) The sending communication behavior ie the individual intentionally sending information to others. (d) Practicing communication behavior ie individuals who have obtained information then have a desire to practice the content of messages received in their daily lives (Health & Bryant, 2000:44).